-Abel Tasman National Park is New Zealand’s most visited National Park, and it’s no surprise when you consider its combination of golden beaches and forest extending down to the water’s edge in a region enjoying generous sunshine hours.
-The Abel Tasman Coast Track winds its way around the waterfront – hike all or part of the trail (water taxis can drop walkers partway along the trail).
+Abel Tasman National Park is New Zealand’s most visited national park, and it’s no surprise when you consider its combination of golden beaches and forest extending down to the water’s edge in a region enjoying generous sunshine hours.
+The Abel Tasman Coast Track winds its way around the waterfront – hike all or part of the trail (water taxis can drop walkers partway along).
 Accommodation for walkers ranges from campsites to lodges.
 Another popular way to explore is by sea kayak.
 Overnight guided kayaking tours are hugely popular; paddle across sparkling water by day and camp at a secluded beach by night.

 Treasures in Golden Bay

 On the other side of Takaka Hill is Golden Bay, a part of the Nelson region that is further off the beaten track but very much worth the journey.
 Small towns offer a mix of quirky cafés and craft shops, and adventure activities include 4WD trips to Farewell Spit, a nature reserve and the world’s longest sandbar.
 It’s a part of the country that’s wild and pristine – nowhere more so than at Te Waikoropupu Springs, which are thought to be the clearest freshwater springs in the world.
 (Don’t be tempted to swim because the springs could easily become contaminated.)
 The town of Takaka is the largest centre.
 At the other end of the bay is Collingwood, a tiny village where trips depart to Farewell Spit and hikers set out on the Heaphy Track to the West Coast.